banner

 }

-Continuing to look at the constructor of InputThread, we find that the passed callback functions are saved, and then InputThreadImpl is constructed and its run method is called to start the thread.
+Continuing to look at the construction of InputThread, we find that the passed callback functions are saved, and then InputThreadImpl is constructed and its run method is called to start the thread.

 InputThread::InputThread(std::string name, std::function<void()> loop, std::function<void()> wake)